 Safety Technology Becomes Mainstream

-Some of the technology that’s not necessarily new but was previously only available on high-end and luxury vehicle models is now starting to be standard issue.
+Some of the technology that’s not necessarily new but was previously only available on high-end and luxury vehicle models is now starting to be a standard issue.

 Blind-spot monitoring helps ensure that nothing’s hidden from a driver’s view as they turn or switch lanes, and front crash prevention uses sensors to monitor the speed and distance between vehicles.